-This month marks the 86th anniversary of the first modern sighting of the Loch Ness monster.
+This past May marked the 87th anniversary of the first modern sighting of the Loch Ness monster.
 This seems recent if you think of the monster as being centuries old (or millions of years old if you’re convinced it’s a plesiosaur).
 But it’s not.

 Monsters, as we know them today, are a recent phenomenon, nurtured by 20th century pop culture.
 They may individually be inspired by some ancient folktale, but the publicity machine for monsters is one we all grew up with.